Custom Connectors Overview

 Overview

-Prismatic is extensible and allows for developer users to develop their own custom connectors.
-Connectors that Prismatic users develop are proprietary to their organization, and are private.
+Prismatic is extensible and allows developer users to develop their own custom connectors.
+Connectors that Prismatic users develop are proprietary to their organization and are private.

-Connectors are NodeJS/TypeScript projects that accomplish specific tasks or connect to an outside service.
-Connectors are comprised of:
+Connectors are Node.js/TypeScript projects that accomplish specific tasks or connect to an outside service.
+Connectors comprise:

-- Connections which contain things like passwords, API keys or OAuth 2.0 connection information.
+- Connections which contain information such as passwords, API keys, or OAuth 2.0 connection information.
 Your customers fill in their authentication information for connections when they deploy your integration.

 - Actions which are purpose-built functions that you can use in your integration.
 You might build "Create Widget" or "List Gadgets" actions in a custom connector, and each action can be used as a step within an integration.

-- Triggers determine when an integration should run, and how it should handle requests.
-You might create a custom trigger that configures webhooks in a third-party app when a customer configures an instance of your integration, and responds to webhook requests from the third-party appropriately.
+- Triggers determine when an integration should run and how it should handle requests.
+You might create a custom trigger that configures webhooks in a third-party application when a customer configures an instance of your integration and responds to webhook requests from the third-party appropriately.

 Sample connector code is referenced throughout these docs.